 Talk to your doctor about the appropriate dose for children.
 Children and infant versions are available for many over-the-counter pain relievers.
 It’s unsafe for children under 16 to take aspirin.

-If you go to the chiropractor for adjustments, you may find that your appointment can soothe your earache as much as your back pain.
-One study found that 93 percent of participants had improvement following chiropractic adjustments, and 43 percent of them after only one or two sessions.
+One study dating back to 1996 found that 93 percent of 46 child participants had improvement following chiropractic adjustments, and 43 percent of them after only one or two sessions.

 Tea tree oil has powerful antifungal, antiseptic, anti-inflammatory, and antibacterial properties.
 These can be applied as ear drops to reduce pain and discomfort.
 If you’re worried about sensitivity, you can mix a few drops of tea tree oil with a small amount of olive oil.